Dramatic Chinese-French fusion w/ Michelin star. Expect theatrical plating & unique textures; a spot for special occasions.

 Will Hartman reviews Yingtao, a Hell's Kitchen tasting menu restaurant offering a dramatic blend of Chinese and French cuisine, perfect for special occasions.

-"Dishes like a silky soy milk custard with celery root and savory doubanjiang, crab noodles with egg yolk and smoked tobiko, and a unique spicy chili oil ice cream cake are highlighted as memorable."
+"Dishes like the soy milk custard with celery root, crab noodles with egg yolk and smoked tobiko, and a creative nian gao dessert are specifically praised.
+A duck dish with Peking influence and a spicy chili oil ice cream cake have also been noted positively."

 Important Note